gavinhoward/bc/README.md

 Files:

-	.clang-format    Clang-format file, used only for cutting a release for busybox. configure        The custom (non-autotools-generated) configure script.
+	.clang-format    Clang-format file, used only for cutting a release for busybox (maintainer use only). configure        The custom (non-autotools-generated) configure script.
 	install.sh       Install script.
 	karatsuba.py     Script for package maintainers to find the optimal Karatsuba number.